hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

     /**
      * Map of roster entries, one per consensus node.
      * <p>
-     * This map SHALL contain roster entries in natural order of ascending node ids.
+     * This map SHALL contain roster entries.
      * The node Id key SHALL match the node Id in the value.
      * This map SHALL NOT be empty.<br/>
      */